mattroberts297/genetic-programming-in-scala/README.md

 ### Evaluating fitness

 Evaluating fitness is easier than you might think.
 Given some input there is an expected output.
-The trick is to select the right inputs.
-Once that is done, however, evaluating fitness is just a matter of measuring the difference between the expected and actual outputs produced by a tree.
+Then evaluating fitness is just a matter of measuring the difference between the expected and actual outputs produced by evaluating a function.
 For anyone who has done unit testing with multiple test cases this should feel familiar.
-The only part that might feel alien is measuring the difference and then reducing that measure into one figure for all test cases.
+The next step, namely reducing those differences into one measure for all test cases, may feel decidely unfamiliar.
 For anyone with a machine learning background this will feel quite natural though.

 In our example the inputs are stored in the symbol table.
 The symbol table therefore is the only input.
 We also know how to calculate the result of the polynomial expression, so we can calculate the expected values for a given set of inputs: